SBA Community Advantage Loans: What Are They and Who Qualifies?

-How to Apply for an SBA Community Advantage Loan
+What Do You Need to Apply for an SBA Community Advantage Loan?

-Community Advantage Loans are provided through community-based lenders that will assess you in the same way that they would evaluate any business loan.
+Community Advantage Loans are provided through community advantage lenders that will assess you in the same way that they would evaluate any business loan.
 Factors that will likely be examined are:

 - Your personal credit score and business credit score.